Book Consultation

 Review Engagements and CSRE 2400

 A review engagement offers limited assurance through inquiry-based checks under CSRE 2400.
 Unlike a compilation that organizes data, a review includes analytical tests to spot possible material issues.
-The result is a limited-assurance set of financial statements, and the accountant’s conclusion says nothing came to their attention suggesting the statements are materially misstated.
+The result is a limited-assurance set of financial statements, and the practitioner’s conclusion says nothing came to their attention suggesting the statements are materially misstated.
 This level sits between a compilation with no assurance and an audit with reasonable assurance2.

 Our Actual Experience